yuhko-msft/microsoft-graph-docs/api-reference/beta/api/unifiedroledefinition-assignedprincipals.md

 ## Examples

-### Example 1: Get security principals assigned to a role directly across all scopes
+### Example 1: Get principals assigned to a role directly across all scopes

 #### Request